Armael/papiers/README.md

 ## Build instructions

 - Install batteries (`opam install batteries` if you have opam)
-- Edit config.ml if you want to change the db location
+- Edit config.ml if you want to change the db location (by default it is `~/.papiers.db`)
 - Then:
 ```
-ocamlbuild -use-ocamlfind papiers.native
+make
 ```